peaceandwhisky/metaplex-nft-mint/README.md

-# Metaplex NFT Mint
+# Metaplex Compressed NFT Mint

-A tool for minting NFTs on Solana's mainnet and devnet.
+A tool for minting Compressed NFTs on Solana's mainnet and devnet using Metaplex's Bubblegum program.

 ## Prerequisites